Jita81/AWSAPIBUILD/README.md

+This doesn't work currently, and it's on the back burner for now.

 # AWSAPIBUILD

 A lightweight Python product that allows users to deploy multiple instances of the same microservice architecture with different names.
 The product will include a simple way to test each deployed microservice using the API service from the app itself.
 The solution will be divided into two parts: a backend and a frontend.